 These DIY pillar candles are inspired by the white, orange and yellow confections.
-To create the tapered candy corn shape, I used paper cups, which are perfect for holding the hot wax.
-And the candles slide right out when they're done.
+To create the tapered candy corn candle shape, use paper cups, which are perfect for holding the hot wax.
+The candles slide right out when they're done.

 Things You'll Need

 Use a marker to draw two lines around the circumference of the plastic cups, dividing them into three vertical sections.
 These lines indicate the levels for filling three different colors of wax to resemble Halloween candy corn.
 With your knife or a nail, poke a hole in the center of the bottom of the cup.
 The bottom of the cup is where the tops of the Halloween candles will be.